 Quick Summary

-The Difference Between a Prism and a Pyramid.
+The Difference Between Prism and Pyramid.
 A prism is like a 3D shape with two identical bases and flat sides connecting them.
-These sides are always flat, and the edges are straight lines, creating a uniform shape throughout.
+These sides are always flat, and the edges are straight, creating a uniform shape.
 Imagine it as a sandwich with the same filling but in a three-dimensional space.
 Prisms can have various base shapes, such as triangles or rectangles, and the sides connecting these bases are always perpendicular to the bases.
-Of course, this unique geometry is what distinguishes prisms from other 3D shapes.
+Of course, this unique geometry distinguishes prisms from other 3D shapes.

-A pyramid, in contrast, is a unique shape defined by having a polygonal base and triangular sides that come together at a single point known as the apex.
-The base of the pyramid can have various polygonal shapes, but square and triangular bases are the most typical.
+A pyramid, in contrast, is a unique shape defined by a polygonal base and triangular sides that come together at a single point known as the apex.
+The base can have various polygonal shapes, but square and triangular bases are the most typical.
 Think of a pyramid as a building with a pointed roof, like the iconic ancient Egyptian pyramids, which were monumental tombs for pharaohs.
+This is a key difference between prism and pyramid, as a prism has two parallel identical polygonal bases, while a pyramid has a single polygonal base with triangular sides converging at the apex.

 Prism | Pyramid |